Langtang Valley Trek - 9 Days

 Highlights

-• Home to uncountable waterfalls and amazing natural wonders.
+• A land adorned with countless waterfalls and amazing natural marvels.

-• Experience the tradition and hospitality of the Tamang People.
+• Experience the authenticity of Tamang People's traditions and hospitality.

-Langtang Valley: Before and After April 2015 Avalanche
+Langtang Trek Before and After April 2015 Avalanche

 What to Expect on Langtang Valley Trek?

-What sets Langtang Valley Trek, from other Himalayan treks is the unique Tibetan influence on the culture of the Tamangs and their hospitality.
-It is a region gifted by nature and its treasures include wildlife like the Himalayan Thar, Red Pandas, and Himalayan Black Bear, spectacular views of the snow-capped peaks of the Langtang Range including the Langtang Lirung (7234m/23,734 ft), Langtang Ri (7205m / 23,638 ft), Dorje Lakpa (6,966m / 22,854 ft), among others, the famous Kyanjin Gompa and the glacial lake- Gosainkunda.
+What sets the Langtang Valley Trek apart from other Himalayan journeys is the captivating fusion of Tibetan influence in the Tamang culture and their gracious hospitality.
+This region is a natural haven, graced with its own wealth, including an array of wildlife such as the Himalayan Thar, Red Pandas, and Himalayan Black Bears.
+The trek also treats you to the awe-inspiring spectacle of snow-draped peaks, including Langtang Lirung (7234m/23,734 ft), Langtang Ri (7205m / 23,638 ft), and Dorje Lakpa (6,966m / 22,854 ft), among others.

 Itinerary